 - Drive from either town.
 There are two parking lots—one is a 10-minute walk to the park entrance and the other is a 30-minute walk.
 You’re in Chamonix, just get used to hiking.

 - Hike there.
-Personally, I hiked down to Merlet Animal Park from Le Brévent but you can also hike up from both Chamonix (2 hours) and Les Houches (1.5 hours).
+In 2019, I hiked down to Merlet Animal Park from Le Brévent but you can also hike up from both Chamonix (2 hours) and Les Houches (1.5 hours).
 From Chamonix, you can take the “Petit Balcon Sud” trail from a few different starting points.
 And from Les Houches you can follow the trail signs to Merlet Animal Park.

 Given these epic surroundings, I don’t think I need to tell you that the most popular outdoor adventure in Chamonix is hiking hiking hiking!
 You don’t need to commit to hiking the 11-day Tour du Mont Blanc.
 There are actually a ton of great, nay, spectacular day hikes in and around Chamonix.